NoodlesCupCake/NoodlesCupCake/README.md

 <!-- About Section -->
 ## :man_technologist: **About Me**
-I'm working on both web development and machine learning, specifically in Natural Language Processing.
-I'm skilled in Python and Javascript, and experienced in various frameworks, including ASP.NET Core, React.js, and Next.js along with a bit of expertise in back-end development tools like Node.js and Express.js.
-Also, I'm familiar with several databases, including MySQL, PostgreSQL, and MongoDB.
+I'm working in the machine learning field, specifically in Natural Language Processing (NLP) and Large Language Models (LLMs).
+I'm skilled in Python and Javascript, and experienced in various frameworks, including Keras, PyTorch, SciKit Learn, and Tensorflow, as for web development, ASP.NET Core, React.js, and Next.js along with a bit of expertise in back-end development tools like Node.js and Express.js.
+Also, I'm familiar with several databases, including MySQL, PostgreSQL, and Supabase.
 Here is my <a href="https://portfolio-sepia-five-71.vercel.app/" target="_blank">Portfolio</a>
-- 🔭 I’m currently working on enhancing my data science skills
+- 🔭 I’m currently working on enhancing my Data Science skills
 - 🌱 I’m currently learning more about Deep Learning
 - 👯 I’m looking to collaborate on your open-source projects
-- 💬 Ask me about React.js, C, Python, Java, JavaScript, HTML, CSS
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I got an imposter syndrome